Daisuke Ikezaki23 January 1978 Hakodate, Japan

 - 2014 World Championships – Fourth place

-Having turned 40 this year, Ikezaki is not letting age slow him down.
+Having turned 41 in 2019, Daisuke Ikezaki is not letting age slow him down.

-Japan finished fourth at the 2014 World Championships in Odense, Denmark, missing out on bronze to the USA, but will be highly-fancied to feature on the podium for the first time at the 2018 edition in Sydney, Australia.
+Japan finished fourth at the 2014 World Championships in Odense, Denmark, missing out on bronze to the USA.

 - Follow us on Facebook